karlamartinezdiaz/Website-Sample/README.md

+To run this project locally please run the command

+npm install

+on your terminal, this will enable all installed packages to ensure the code works well together.

+After that command please run

+npm run dev

+this will give you the local http address that will allow the mock site to be viewable to the developer.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.